Temple Beth Israel (Altoona, Pennsylvania): History

+The congregation's earlier temple, designed by Charles Morrison Robinson in 1898, is now Holy Trinity Greek Orthodox Church, located at 1433 13th Avenue.
+The congregation's current building was designed by Morris W. Scheibel in 1927 in the Moorish Revival style.

 Former rabbis include Nathan Kaber, Gary Klein, Richard Zionts, Burt Schuman (1995–2006), and Nicole Luna.
 From 2006 to 2010, Beth Israel was served by student rabbis or lay leaders.
 Audrey Korotkin joined as a part-time rabbi in 2010.
 She had previously served in three other synagogues.

 With a membership of approximately 70 families, Temple Beth Israel serves the greater Altoona metropolitan area.
 In 2011, Temple Beth Israel also hosted the Altoona Alliance Church for all of its services and functions; the Church was in temporary quarters that were sold.